ROTARTSI82/blog/src/markdown/2025/categories-0711.md

 this is *very* confusing terminology but roll with it).
-A category $\mathcal{C}$ is a monoidal category if there is a bifunctor $\otimes : \mathcal{C}\times\mathcal{C}\to\mathcal{C}$ where $\mathcal{C}\times\mathcal{C}$ is what's called a **product category** (this is the exact same idea as a Cartesian product which we saw before, and the category of categories is Cartesian closed).
+A category $\mathcal{C}$ is a monoidal category if there is a bifunctor $\otimes : \mathcal{C}\times\mathcal{C}\to\mathcal{C}$ where $\mathcal{C}\times\mathcal{C}$ is what's called a **product category** (this is the exact same idea as a Cartesian product which we saw before, and the category of categories is Cartesian closed.
+Also, every cartesian closed category is also monoidal closed).

 In the category of endofunctors, this $\otimes$ functor just evaluates the composition of endofunctors (i.e, we take in two endofunctors and return another endofunctor: the result of composing